nullonesix/jedi_noreward_rl/README.md

 ## Hyperparameters

 The things that you usually tune by hand.
 For eaxmple, I'm running this on a laptop GPU, someone with many high-end GPUs might wish to increase the size of their neural networks.
-Alternatively someone running on CPU might which to decrease their sizes in order to achieve an agent framerate of at least 10 iterations per second.
+Alternatively someone running on CPU might want to decrease their sizes in order to achieve an agent framerate of at least 10 iterations per second.

 ```py
 # Hyperparameters